-- 6.8.29 Within a catchment, streets and roads are a significant source of surface water runoff and pollutants.
+6.8.29 Within a catchment, streets and roads are a significant source of surface water runoff and pollutants.
 Streets are often used as a conveyance of surface water drainage from adjoining sites via underground pipes, and in a SuDS network they are likely to also be key conveyance routes for example through the use of roadside swales.
 Therefore there is a prime opportunity in streetscapes to integrate SuDS features that capture, treat and attenuate surface runoff.
-Improving upon traditional drainage, streetscapes can include bioretention technology (rain gardens) with appropriate conveyance such as swales or under-drained SuDS features to minimise the need for conventional piping.
-A number of standard streetscape features can include SuDS and become multifunctional, including verges, tree pits, traffic calming islands, and parking dividers.
-To implement SuDS effectively either along or within streets, there is a need to consider: - Easy and safe access for all highway users, irrespective of mode of travel; - Easy access to utilities for maintenance workers; - Improvement to the urban design of streetscapes and contribution to sense of place; and - Robust design to reduce maintenance and replacement requirements - 6.8.30 Figure 6.10 to Figure 6.12 demonstrate how SuDS can be incorporated into street design.
+Improving upon traditional drainage, streetscapes can include bio-retention technology (e.g. rain gardens) with appropriate conveyance such as swales or under-drained hard landscape SuDS features, to minimise the need for traditional piping.
+A number of standard streetscape features can include SuDS and become multifunctional, including permeable/porous storage surfaces, verges, tree pits, traffic calming islands and parking dividers.
+Further guidance can be found in The SuDS Manual (CIRIA, C753) in particular Chapter 9: Designing for Roads and Highways.